 When is Normal Aging Dementia?

 While it is normal to be forgetful and have a shorter attention span, Dementia is characterized by a Senior’s inability to complete everyday tasks.
 A sudden decline in motor skills, processing information, or working through problems is a strong indicator of Dementia.
 Severe cases include personality changes and/or an inability to control one’s behavior.
-Further signs of Dementia are:- Not recognizing the day or year
+Further signs of Dementia are:

 - Difficulty focusing on a conversation